CMYanko/demo-iq-server/nginx/README.md

 ```

 ## Features -
-*Will transition in the new name soon to clean up some of the ports and save keystrokes with docker commands*
+*Will transition in the new name soon to clean up some of the ports and make this work with docker commands.
+As is there is no cert in path*

 - Nexus Web UI with SSL accessible via https://nexus
 - Nexus Web UI over http via http://nexus:8081 or http://localhost:8081